How to prevent lost updates in long conversations

 Seam is a Java EE application framework that has built-in support for web conversations.

 We can save the detached objects in the HttpSession.
 Most web/application servers offer session replication so this option can be used by non-JEE technologies, like Spring framework.
-Once the conversation is over, we should always discard all associated state, to make sure we don’t bloat the Session with unnecessary storage.
+Once the conversation is over, we should always discard all associated states, to make sure we don’t bloat the Session with unnecessary storage.

 You need to be careful to synchronize all HttpSession access (getAttribute/setAttribute), because for a very strange reason, this web storage is not thread-safe.